barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 To appreciate the second point, it's important to understand that sampling from a distribution is non-trivial.

 How would you sample from a uniform distribution?
 What about a normal distribution?

-TODO
+### Sampling from a distribution

+- uniform distro: Mersenne twister or linear feedback (simplest)
+- normal distro
+- general distro

 Now that we appreciate the difficult in sampling from a distribution, we can appreciate the motivation behind the development of MCMC.